dotnet/roslyn/docs/features/patterns.md

 1. the compiler can prove that the expression always matches the pattern; or
 2. an `else` clause is present.

-If an `else` clause is present, it is an error if the endpoint of its *embedded-statement* is reachable.

 Any pattern variables in the *pattern* are in scope throughout the enclosing block.
-They are not definitely assigned before the `else` clause, and are definitely assigned after the *let-statement*.
+They are not definitely assigned before the `else` clause.
+They are definitely assigned after the *let-statement* if there is no `else` clause or they are definitely assigned at the end of the `else` clause (which could only occur because the end point of the `else` clause is unreachable).
 It is an error to use these variables before their point of definition.

 A *let-statement* is a *block-statement* and not an *embedded-statement* because its primary purpose is to introduce names into the enclosing scope.
 It therefore does not introduce a dangling-else ambiguity.

+If a `when` clause is present, the expression following it must be of type `bool`.

+Ar runtime the expression to the right of `=` is evaluated and matched against the *pattern*.
+If the match fails control transfers to the `else` clause.
+If the match succeeds and there is a `when` clause, the expression following `when` is evaluated, and if its value is `false` control transfers to the `else` clause.

 ## Some Possible Optimizations